intro2r/intro2r/unit2/labs.md

 The data for this lab are available on the [Data](http://intro2r.info/data/) page.

+Please upload any cleaned datafiles with your R code to Canvas.

 ## 1. Read in the following clean data sets.